Italian Maiolica: Ceramics of the Renaissance

 The ultimate reaction against the overworked polychrome narrative style was the plain white ware of Faenza, the thick glaze appreciated for its own sake.

-The dispersal of majolica craftsmen, particularly from Faenza, exerted a profound influence on European pottery styles and, in particular, of the Netherlands, where, in the early 17th century, the tin-glaze technique was taken up and used to imitate Chinese porcelain.
+The dispersal of majolica craftsmen, particularly from Faenza, exerted a profound influence on European pottery styles, particularly those of the Netherlands, where, in the early 17th century, the tin-glaze technique was adopted and used to imitate Chinese porcelain.

 Betty Elzea Bibliography: Pica, Agnoldomenico, Italian Majolica Tile, trans. by James Pallas (1971); Rackham, Bernard, Italian Maiolica (1952); Schneider, Mike, Majolica (1989).

-About Pottery - The production of pottery is one of the most ancient arts.
+About Pottery - Pottery production is one of the most ancient arts.

-Chinese potters had developed characteristic techniques by about 5000 BC.
-In the New World many pre-Columbian American cultures developed highly artistic pottery traditions.
+By about 5000 BC, Chinese potters had developed characteristic techniques.
+In the New World, many pre-Columbian American cultures developed highly artistic pottery traditions.

 Types of Wares - Pottery comprises three distinctive types of wares.

-The first type, earthenware, has been made following virtually the same techniques since ancient times.
-Earthenware is basically composed of clay, and baked hard, the degree of hardness depending on the intensity of the heat.
-After the invention of glazing, earthen-wares were coated with glaze to render them waterproof; sometimes glaze was applied decoratively.
+The first type, earthenware, has been made using virtually the same techniques since ancient times.
+Earthenware is basically composed of clay and baked hard, the degree of hardness depending on the intensity of the heat.
+After the invention of glazing, earthenware was coated with glaze to render it waterproof; sometimes, glaze was applied decoratively.

 It was found that, when fired at great heat, the clay body became nonporous.

-The ancient Chinese called decayed feldspar kaolin substance known in the West as china clay.
-Two types of porcelain evolved: "true" porcelain, consisting of a kaolin hard-paste body, extremely glassy and smooth, produced by high temperature firing, and soft porcelain, invariably translucent and lead glazed, produced from a composition of ground glass and other ingredients including white clay and fired at a low temperature.
+The ancient Chinese called decayed feldspar kaolin, a substance known in the West as china clay.
+Two types of porcelain evolved: "true" porcelain, consisting of a kaolin hard-paste body, extremely glassy and smooth, produced by high-temperature firing, and soft porcelain, invariably translucent and lead-glazed, produced from a composition of ground glass and other ingredients, including white clay, and fired at a low temperature.

-Decorating Techniques - In the course of their long history potters have used many decorating techniques.
-Among the earliest, impressing and incising of wares are still favored.
+Decorating Techniques—Throughout their long history, potters have used many decorating techniques.
+Among the earliest, impressing and incising wares are still favored.

 Ancient potters in Egypt, Mesopotamia, Greece, northern India, and the high regions of Central Asia frequently decorated wares with impressed or incised designs.
 An especially popular type of decoration involved the sgraffito, or "scratched," technique used by Italian potters before the 15th century.

-By the 16th century Italian potters working mainly in Padua and Bologna had developed great skill in sgraffito, which entailed the incising of designs on red or buff earthenware that had been coated with ordinary transparent lead glaze, usually toned yellow or, sometimes, brown, copper, or green.
-Just like today, after firing, the wares were dipped into white clay slip so that a dark pattern could be cut on the surface.
+By the 16th century, Italian potters working mainly in Padua and Bologna had developed great skill in sgraffito, which entailed incising designs on red or buff earthenware coated with ordinary transparent lead glaze, usually toned yellow or, sometimes, brown, copper, or green.
+Just like today, after firing, the wares were dipped into white clay slips so that a dark pattern could be cut on the surface.

-The origin of glazes and glazing techniques is unknown, but the fine lustrous glazes developed in China surely began with a simple glaze that served to cover earthenware and render it watertight.
+The origin of glazes and glazing techniques is unknown, but the fine lustrous glazes developed in China surely began with a simple glaze that covered earthenware and rendered it watertight.
 Potters in Mesopotamia and Iran commonly used an alkaline glaze made of quartz mixed with sodium and potassium.
 An admixture of colored metallic oxides, mostly lead, was introduced later.

 These works, painted in blue cobalt under the glaze, inspired the brushwork of the Chinese, and the resulting so-called blue-and-white style prevailed for a long time.
 In the Islamic world, ceramic decorative art flowered with the creation of a great diversity of painted wares.